 The AD7734 has a differential reference input, REF IN(+) and REF IN(-).
-The common-mode range for these inputs is from AGND to AV{DD}.
+The common-mode range for these inputs is from AGND to $AV{\rm DD}$.
 The nominal differential reference voltage for specified operation is 2.5 V. Both reference inputs feature dynamic load.
 Therefore, the reference inputs should be connected to a low impedance reference voltage source.
-External resistance/capacitance combinations may result in gain errors on the part.
+External resistance/capacitance combinations may result in gain errors on the device.